jobechoi/trrafrma/sample.md

 $ terraform init
 ```

-If the configuration runs without errors, you proceed with the `apply` command to provision the resources.
+If the configuration runs without errors, continue by using the `apply` command to provision the resources.

 ```shell
 $ terraform apply